KathleenDollard/command-line-api/src/System.CommandLine.Subsystem/readMe.md

 * Can we delete the projects that are not part of this effort?
 Could we add them back if we are wrong and preserve any history?

-* The pipeline sample hardcodes a series of execution steps.
+* The pipeline sample hard codes a series of execution steps.
 I do not see how this is extensible to two currently unknown subsystems.
 I think we need a collection here.

 * Defaults
     * It is desirable to have the default values be calculated once when first requested (mostly for wide CLIs) and not caclulated if not requested